supervisely/docs/collaboration/teams.md

 Users in the same team share the same resources, like projects and models.

 When you login to Supervisely, your last team will be selected.
 At every moment you work in a particular team and all new items like projects you create will be created in that team.
-You cannot create entities like projects outside of a team or have the same project in multiple teams at once (you can share them with Explore, Clone and Links, read below).
+You cannot create entities like projects outside of a team or have the same project in multiple teams at once.

 You can switch teams at any moment or create a new team in the left menu.

 ![](teams.png)

 ![](teams2.png)

 ## Workspaces